Georgia-Southwestern-State-Univeristy/capstone-project-study-buddy/README.md

-**Study-Buddy** is an innovative, voice-activated conversational AI mentor designed to make studying engaging, interactive, and effective for users aged 15 to 25.
-Leveraging the power of **GitHub Copilot** and **Microsoft Azure**, Study-Buddy integrates advanced AI functionalities to provide personalized learning experiences, fostering a love for learning through humor and interactive assistance.
+**Study-Buddy** is an innovative, voice-enabled artificial intelligence tutor developed for the Azure AI Developer Hackathon that fundamentally transforms the interaction of students aged 15 to 25 years with their study content.
+The product utilizes **the rapid coding capability of GitHub Copilot and the extensive set of features of Microsoft Azure** - such as speech services, real-time translation, document intelligence, and open-source data analytics - to deliver an immersive, multi-dimensioned learning experience.
+Through the application of humor, response-based interactivity, and personalized insights, **Study-Buddy transforms boring study sessions into engaging experiences, assisting in building a genuine passion for learning**.
+Through interactive study group sessions to mood-based personal guidance, **this AI-powered study buddy ensures that all students experience a sense of companionship, motivation, and active participation in the educational process**.

 ---